 Growth factors are chemicals that help your bone marrow make more blood cells.
 They can be given to increase low blood counts.
-For example, if you have a low white blood cell count during treatment, you may be given a growth factor called GCSF to make the body produce more neutrophils.
+For example, if you have a low white blood cell count during treatment, you may be given GCSF (growth factor drug) to make the body produce more neutrophils.
 This is given as an under-the-skin (subcutaneous) injection.
+This is given as an under the skin (subcutaneous) injection.

-Antibiotic, antimicrobial and antiviral treatments
+Antibiotic, antimicrobial, and antiviral treatments